I tried HeyGen but there's like a 3-second delay. For live events, that's death.

 | 1.
 User speaks | Browser captures audio via Web Audio API | ~0ms | 0ms |

-In our benchmarks across 1,000 test conversations, the MascotBot pipeline achieves a median end-to-end latency of 340ms (P50) and 480ms (P95), measured from the moment the user stops speaking to the first frame of avatar response animation.
+In our benchmarks across 1,000 test conversations, this pipeline achieves a median end-to-end latency of 340ms (P50) and 480ms (P95), measured from the moment the user stops speaking to the first frame of avatar response animation.
+Because the loaded model runs on-device, the entire latency budget is spent on the provider round-trip you already pay for — adding the avatar costs you only sub-10ms of on-device inference and render.

 Why Streaming Beats Sequential Processing